dragonsploder/soKBan/README.md

 ![alt text](Example.png "It's fun~ish")

 ### Overview
-soKBan is a simple puzzle game which fits in one kilobyte (1024 bytes) of C source code It is a remake of the original [Sokoban](https://en.wikipedia.org/wiki/Sokoban) game
+soKBan is a simple puzzle game which fits in one kilobyte (1024 bytes) of C source code.
+It is a remake of the original [Sokoban](https://en.wikipedia.org/wiki/Sokoban) game

 ### Compile